Yarrow Point, Washington

 Yarrow Point is a town in King County, Washington, United States.
-The population was 1,001 at the 2010 census.
+The population was 1,134 at the 2020 census.

-Based on per capita income, one of the more reliable measures of affluence, Yarrow Point ranks fifth of 522 areas in the state of Washington to be ranked.

 History

 Before the arrival of settlers the Duwamish set up two longhouses along Yarrow Bay, although most of the tribe lived in the area occupied by the present day cities of Renton and Seattle.
 The town was named by newspaper publisher Leigh S. J. Hunt, who lived there from 1886 to 1895, after the Yarrow flower.
 Yarrow Point was officially incorporated on June 15, 1959.

 Geography

 Yarrow Point occupies a peninsula near the eastern edge of Lake Washington, lying between the lake's Cozy Cove and Yarrow Bay and nearly all of it north of Washington State Route 520.
 It is bordered by Hunts Point on the west, Clyde Hill on the south, and by Kirkland on the east.

 According to the United States Census Bureau, the town has a total area of 0.36 sqmi.